Prostate cancer is the number one cancer affecting American men and it’s the second leading cause of cancer deaths for men (behind lung cancer).

 In addition to specific projects listed below, genomics research is helping us attack prostate cancer – and all types of cancer.
 NFCR has distinguished itself from other organizations by emphasizing long-term, transformative research and working to move people toward cancer genomics.

-In another discovery research program, Dr. Welch’s team has identified eight genes that get turned off when cancer cells become metastatic cells – known as ‘metastasis suppressor genes’.
+Dr. Welch’s team has identified eight genes that get turned off when cancer cells become metastatic cells – known as ‘metastasis suppressor genes’.
 KISS1 gene was originally discovered in models of melanoma and his team determined that cells expressing KISS1 can complete all of the early steps of the metastatic process but do not form a new metastatic site.
 His team has shown the same results in prostate cancer models.
-Research by the Welch team can lead to unique anti-metastasis therapeutics that are similar to the KISS1 protein and could arrest the formation of metastatic sites in prostate and other types of cancer.
+This research can lead to unique anti-metastasis therapeutics that ‘mimic’ the ‘lost’ KISS1 protein to arrest formation of metastatic sites in prostate and other types of cancer.

 Dr. Fisher also discovered MDA-9/ Syntenin, a gene that promotes the deadly spread (metastasis) of many cancers.
-He and Dr. Web Cavenee have discovered an innovative drug called PDZ1i that blocks the gene’s signals for metastasis.
-PDZ1i may be effective in treating numerous metastatic cancers including prostate cancer.
-Support from the NFCR AIM-HI Translational Research Initiative is helping the scientists translate and advance their research on PDZ1i to clinical trials so patients with different types of advanced cancer can benefit from this new treatment.
+He and Dr. Cavenee discovered PDZ1i, an innovative drug that blocks the gene’s signals for metastasis.
+PDZ1i may be effective in treating prostate and numerous metastatic cancers.